27 ncac 01d .1602 COURSE CONTENT REQUIREMENTS

 (2) courses that deal with the individual lawyer's human development, such as stress reduction, quality of life, or substance abuse unless a course on substance abuse or mental health satisfies the requirements of Rule .1602(c);

-(g) Service to the Profession Training - A course or segment of a course presented by a bar organization may be granted up to three hours of credit if the bar organization's course trains volunteer attorneys in service to the profession, and if such course or course segment meets the requirements of Rule .1519(2)-(7) and Rule .1601(b), (c), and (g) of this Subchapter; if appropriate, up to three hours of professional responsibility credit may be granted for such course or course segment.
+(g) Service to the Profession Training - A program or segment of a program presented by a bar organization may be granted up to three hours of credit if the bar organization's program trains volunteer attorneys in service to the profession, and if such program or segment meets the requirements of Rule .1519(b)-(g) and Rule .1601(b), (c), and (g) of this subchapter; if appropriate, up to three hours of professional responsibility credit may be granted for such program or program segment.

 (h) In-House CLE and Self-Study.
 No approval will be provided for in-house CLE or self-study by attorneys, except as follows:

 (i) Bar Review/Refresher Course.
-Courses designed to review or refresh recent law school graduates or attorneys in preparation for any bar exam shall not be approved for CLE credit.
+Programs designed to review or refresh recent law school graduates or attorneys in preparation for any bar exam shall not be approved for CLE credit.

 History Note: Authority - Order of the North Carolina Supreme Court, October 7, 1987, 318 N.C.
 711;